broskos/bootcamp/abi2.md

 # Installing a Disconnected Cluster using Agent Based Installation method:

-This lab guide uses a bare metal server to demonstrate the deployment of a fully disconnected clsuter using Agent Based Installer (ABI) methodology.
+This lab guide uses a bare metal server to demonstrate the deployment of a fully disconnected cluster using Agent Based Installer (ABI) methodology.
 The lab involves the following steps.
 1. Parepare the host environemnt.
 This installs the applications needed, and disk partitions for performing the main lab tasks.
 2. Create the networking environment for the environment